tibg1/own-the-path-template/assessment-results.md

 # 🧠 Self-Discovery Assessments

-These are the results and thoughts from various personality/career assessments I’ve taken.

----

 ## ✅ 16Personalities
-- Type: [e.g., INFP]
+- Type:
-- Summary: [Short description from test]
+- Summary:
-- Thoughts: [How it felt reading it, what stood out]
+- What felt true?
+- What surprised me?

 ---

+## ✅ Truity Career Test
+- Top Career Matches:
+- Interest Areas:
+- Which careers sound exciting?

+---

 ## ✅ MyNextMove
-- Top Careers: [e.g., Film Editor, Animator, UX Designer]
+- Top Clusters:
-- Interests: [Notes from the test]
-- Skills to explore: [e.g., Photoshop, Blender, CapCut]
+- Skills you want to learn:

 ---

-## ✅ Reflections
+## 🧠 Reflection
-What I learned about myself:
-- ...
+- What kind of work or projects would I actually enjoy?
+- If I had to build *one thing* this month, what would it be?